Joy of NZ return turns to tears after family's 'priceless treasures' sold off

-A migrant family, who returned from Hong Kong after three years found belongings they put in storage - including "priceless personal treasures" - has been sold off by the storage company.
+A migrant family who returned to New Zealand after three years in Hong Kong found belongings they had put in storage - including "priceless personal treasures" - had been sold off by the storage company.

-Donny Lai, 54, a former university lecturer from Hong Kong, said their return to New Zealand was delayed because they couldn't get MIQ spots and was unaware of a glitch in an automated payment system to the storage company Workstore.
+Donny Lai, 54, a former university lecturer from Hong Kong, said their return to New Zealand was delayed because they couldn't get MIQ spots and he was unaware of a glitch in an automated payment system to the storage company Workstore.

-After being in arrears of $480, which was the fee for three months, items from the family's storage was sold off on Trade Me for $320.
+After being in arrears of $480, which was the fee for three months, items from the family's storage were sold off on Trade Me for $320.

 Lai first moved to Auckland in 2015 with his wife Sara and son Justin, but the family returned to Hong Kong three years later because he couldn't find skilled employment here.